Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 \section{Overview}

-Polynomial identity testing (PIT) is the fundamental problem of deciding whether a given multi-variate algebraic circuit formally computes the zero polynomial.
-PIT has a simple efficient randomized algorithm that only needs blackbox access to the circuit: Pick a random point and check whether the circuit evaluates to zero on that particular point.
+Polynomial identity testing (PIT) is the fundamental problem of deciding whether a given multivariate algebraic circuit formally computes the zero polynomial.
+PIT has a simple, efficient randomized algorithm that only needs blackbox access to the circuit: Pick a random point and check whether the circuit evaluates to zero on that particular point.

 Despite the fundamental nature of PIT and the simplicity of the randomized algorithm, no efficient deterministic algorithm is known---even in the white-box setting, where the algorithm has access to the description of the circuit.
 The existence of such an algorithm would imply long-sought circuit lower bounds \cite{HeintzSchnorr1980, Agrawal2005, KabanetsImpagliazzo2004}.
 Conversely, sufficiently strong circuit lower bounds yield blackbox derandomization for all of BPP, the class of decision problems admitting efficient randomized algorithms with bounded error \cite{NisanWigderson1994,ImpagliazzoWigderson1997}.
-Although the known results leave gaps between the two directions, they suggest that PIT acts as a BPP-complete problem in the context of derandomization, and that derandomization of BPP can be achieved in a blackbox fashion if at all.
+Although the known results leave gaps between the two directions, they show that PIT constitutes an important stepping stone towards derandomizing BPP, and suggest that derandomizing BPP can be achieved in a blackbox fashion if at all.

 Blackbox derandomization of PIT for a class of polynomials $\Class$ in the variables \(x_1\), \ldots, \(x_n\) is equivalent to the efficient construction of a substitution $G$ that replaces each \(x_i\) by a low-degree polynomial in a small set of fresh variables such that, for every nonzero polynomial $p$ from $\Class$, $p(G)$ remains nonzero {\cite[Lemma 4.1]{ShpilkaYehudayoff2010}}.
-We refer to \(G\) as a generator, the fresh variables are its seed, and say that $G$ hits the class $\Class$.
+We refer to \(G\) as a generator, the fresh variables are its seed, and we say that $G$ hits the class $\Class$.
 If there are \(l\) seed variables, and if $p$ and $G$ have degree at most $n^{O(1)}$, then the resulting deterministic PIT algorithm for $\Class$ makes $n^{O(l)}$ blackbox queries.

+Much progress on derandomizing PIT has been obtained by designing such substitutions and analyzing their hitting properties for interesting classes $\Class$.
+Shpilka and Volkovich \cite{ShpilkaVolkovich2008} introduced a generator, now dubbed the Shpilka--Volkovich generator, or ``SV generator'' for short.
+It takes as an additional parameter a positive integer $l$ and can be viewed as an algebraic version of $l$-wise independence in the sense that any selection of $l$ of the original variables can remain independent while the others are forced to zero.
+The property is realized using Lagrange interpolation with respect to $n$ distinct elements of the underlying field $\FF$, one element $a_i$ corresponding to each original variable $x_i$.
+We refer to the elements $a_i$ as \emph{abscissas}; they are also parameters of $\SV$.